-Yes; we are pleased to offer the Well-Being Index for Academic and IRB approved research.
-Learn more and see the terms and conditions on our IRB Research and Academic Use page.
+Yes; we are pleased to offer the Well-Being Index for Academic and IRB-approved research.
+Learn more and see the terms and conditions here.

 The Well-Being Index offers a variety of options so that you can get started on your path to well-being.
-Visit our Pricing page to view our plans and support tiers and to get your pricing estimate.
+Visit our Plans & Pricing page to explore our partner plans and services and to get your pricing estimate.